 Ice cream scoops aren’t extremely costly, but you can certainly save a few dollars by choosing a basic model with a low price.
 However, it’s important to keep in mind that you may sacrifice longevity for the savings, and if you plan to scoop very firm frozen treats, a scoop with solid construction is a must.

 While it’s a fact that no other kitchen utensil can scoop ice cream quite like an ice cream scoop, this handy tool is practical for many other uses in the kitchen.
-Check out this list of a few of our favorite ideas to put your new scoop to work.
+Check out this list of a few of some ideas to put your new scoop to work.

 Shape perfect-sized portions of melons.